debruine/tutorials/docs/04_sim_lmer.md

 ```

 <div class="info">
-<p>We set the error SD fairly low here so that it's easier to see how the parameters we set map onto the analysis output.
+<p>We set the error SD fairly low here so that it’s easier to see how the parameters we set map onto the analysis output.
 You can calculate a realistic error SD from pilot data with the code below.</p>
 </div>